Raghu9855/pathfinder-ai/README.md

   * **User Authentication:** A secure and robust account system that allows users to register, log in, and log out.
 It uses **JSON Web Tokens (JWT)** for session management and **bcrypt** to securely hash all user passwords.
   * **AI-Powered Generation:** The core functionality, powered by the **Google Gemini API**, generates detailed, customizable learning roadmaps on a wide range of topics.
   * **Persistent Data Storage:** All generated roadmaps are stored in a **MongoDB** database, linked directly to the user's account.
 This ensures data is persistent and can be accessed across sessions.
-  * **Personalized Dashboard:** A private dashboard for logged-in users to view and manage their previously saved roadmaps, creating a personalized learning library.
+  * **Personalized Dashboard:** A private dashboard for logged-in users to view, manage, and delete their previously saved roadmaps, creating a personalized learning library.
   * **Responsive Design:** The user interface is built to be clean, modern, and fully responsive, providing a seamless experience on both desktop and mobile devices.
+  * **Theme Toggler:** The application includes a theme toggler that allows users to switch between light and dark modes for a comfortable viewing experience.

 -----